Our research is editorially independent but we

 So if you think you live in a rainy place, take a look at this list.
-These are 12 of the rainiest places on earth, so if you plan to visit, make sure to pack an umbrella and a rain coat!
+These are some of the rainiest places on earth, so if you plan to visit, make sure to pack an umbrella and a raincoat!

 The town of Mawsynram in Meghalaya State is considered to be the rainiest place on earth.
 It is located near the Bay of Bengal and Bangladesh, which leads to a long and heavy monsoon season.
 The Himalayan Mountain Range blocks nearby clouds from escaping and contributes to the rains as well.
 Back in 1985, this town made the Guinness Book of World Records for receiving around 1,000 inches of rain.
 It is advisable to never leave home without an umbrella in this town, and residents cover themselves with reed baskets while they work outside in the fields.
 If you plan to visit this region, do so in December or January to avoid the heaviest rainfall.

 Plenty of places in New Zealand receive their fair share of rain, but none more than the Cropp River area.
 This river is only about nine kilometers long, but it sees a large amount of precipitation each year.
 The Cropp River area receives around 453 inches of rain per year.
 A record-setting two-day period occurred in December 1995 when over 41 inches of rain fell into the Cropp River.
 This is the highest amount of rainfall recorded anywhere in New Zealand.